Nitasha Strait, ABD, M.Ed., MA, LMFT, CST- Founder

 My work is informed by interactions that I’ve had with past and current clients, professional training, and my collegiate teaching experiences at Temple University, Penn State University, and Rutgers University.
 My passion has always been to treat individuals, couples, and families through solace oriented teaching.

-With nearly a decade of training and experience, I’m confident I can help you get to where you want to be.
+As a Certified Sex Therapist with nearly a decade of training and experience, I’m confident I can help you get to where you want to be.
 I received my first Masters in Marriage and Family Therapy from La Salle University and my second Masters in Education in Human Sexuality from Widener University.
 I’m currently working on finishing my Ph.D. in Human Sexuality at Widener University.

 Our Support Staff